felixbade/minecraft-telegram-gateway/README.md

 # minecraft-telegram-gateway
-A Bukkit/Spigot plugin that links Minecraft chat to a Telegram group
+A Bukkit/Spigot plugin that links Minecraft chat to a Telegram group.

 ## Building
 - Install Maven